justindujardin/mathy/libraries/website/docs/ml/a3c.md

 For some tasks the A3C agent trains quickly, but for more complex tasks it can require long training periods.

-It may even not find reasonable solutions to difficult problems.

-For more difficult problems, the [zero agent](/ml/zero) is slower but finds great solutions in large search spaces.

 ## Asynchronous Advantage Actor-Critic

 Asynchronous Advantage Actor-Critic (A3C) is an algorithm that uses multiple workers to train a shared model.
 It roughly breaks down like this: